 These little reminders can make a big difference in your bottom line.

 5. Segment your audience for maximum engagement

-When everyone’s inboxes are especially crowded, this can make a huge difference – and there’s data to back it up.
+When everyone’s inboxes are especially crowded, segmenting your audience makes a huge difference.
+And there’s data to back it up.
 Marketers that use segmented campaigns have found a 760% increase in email revenue, according to Campaign Monitor.